railwayapp/docs/src/docs/reference/backups.md

 Backups are incremental and Copy-on-Write, we only charge for the data exclusive to them, that aren't from other snapshots or the volume itself.

-You are only billed for the incremental size of the backup at $025 / GB, billed monthly.
+You are only billed for the incremental size of the backup at **$0.25 / GB**, billed monthly.

 ## Caveats